khui/copacrr/README.md

 ## Model overview

-*(RE-)PACRR* models the interaction between a query and a document to evaluate the relevance of the document to the query.
+*(RE-)PACRR* models the interaction between a document and a query to evaluate the relevance of the document to the query.
 The input is the similarity matrix comparing the query and the document, and the output is a scalar.
 The full pipeline of the model will be published soon.

 ## Getting Started

-This code runs on Python 2.
+The code uses Python 2.

 ### Install Required Packages